geek-ai/MAgent/README.md

 MAgent is a research platform for many-agent reinforcement learning.
-Unlike previous research platforms that focus on reinforcement learning research with a single agent or only few agents, MAgent supports research on the tasks and the applications that require the number of agents ranging from hundreds to millions.
+Unlike previous research platforms that focus on reinforcement learning research with a single agent or only few agents, MAgent supports reinforcement learning research that scales up from hundreds to millions agents.
 [see video](https://www.youtube.com/watch?v=HCSm0kVolqI)

 ## Requirement